meaghanlewis/web-fundamentals-2/Part 5.  Capstone + Web Publishing/capstone.md

 ### Part 2.

-Add a click function to each of the Pokemon you rendered in the last PokeAPI assignment that will show the side panel pictured above.
+Add a click function to each of the Pokemon you rendered in the last PokeAPI assignment that will show the side panel pictured below.

 ![Pokedex Image](../images/ajax-pikachu.png)